2026 Charles Schwab Challenge odds, picks: Surprising predictions from golf model that's nailed 17 majors

 The PGA Tour completes its Texas two-step this week with the 2026 Charles Schwab Challenge.
 Play tees off on Thursday from Colonial Country Club in Fort Worth, just 50 miles from where Wyndham Clark won the CJ Cup Byron Nelson last week.
-The 2023 U.S. Open champion is part of the Charles Schwab Challenge field, as are other major winners Justin Thomas, J.J.
+The 2023 U.S. Open champion was a late withdrawal from the Charles Schwab Challenge field, but there are several other major winners in it like Justin Thomas, J.J.
 Spaun and Hideki Matsuyama.
 Yet, it's Ludvig Aberg, who has yet to collect a major victory, who tops the Charles Schwab Challenge 2026 odds board at +850.

 Other golf contenders for PGA bets this week include Russell Henley (+1800), Thomas (+2200) and defending champion Ben Griffin (+2200).
-Clark is listed at +2700 to collect his second win in as many weeks as this week's golf field saw the likes of Scottie Scheffler and Jordan Spieth withdraw.
+Davis Riley won this tournament two years ago and is a +22500 golf longshot in a somewhat depleted field that also saw the likes of Scottie Scheffler and Jordan Spieth withdraw.
 Before locking in any 2026 Charles Schwab Challenge picks, or any PGA DFS picks or One and Done selections, be sure to see the 2026 Charles Schwab Challenge predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.